Training Module

 Supplier Auditing

-Plan and conduct supplier audits using contract-based criteria, defined evidence targets & disciplined audit documentation
+Plan and conduct supplier audits using contract-based criteria, defined evidence targets and disciplined audit documentation

 Supplier audits often navigate complex terrain, balancing contractual obligations with operational realities and limited access.
 Without a structured approach, these audits can devolve into superficial reviews or mere relationship management.